We are a Marxist organization that supports the development of class struggle politics.

 3. Mass politics, not subculture.

 This is unacceptable.
 If our goal is to take power, we need to commit to the principles of mass politics and inclusion.
 Let’s stop tailing liberal academia and corporate HR departments.
 Let’s reject alienating practices like callouts, clapping bans, and the progressive stack.
 Let’s stop pretending that the adoption of tokenist diversity quotas is high on the list of working people’s demands.
-Let’s acknowledge that wealthy DSA members with trust funds grandstanding about how we need to “Do Better” are, at best, misguided and counterproductive, and, at worst, class enemies.
-Let’s build a DSA that can earn the trust of this country’s broad, diverse working class.
+Let’s build a Left that can earn the trust of this country’s broad, diverse working class.

 4. A true workers’ party.

 We recognize, however, that a socialist third party has no chance of success under the first past the post electoral system used in the United States.
-We have little choice but to run candidates on the Democratic Party line – for now.
+We have little choice but to run candidates on the Democratic Party or Republican Party lines – for now.
 But this involvement must be oriented towards the creation of an independent workers’ party that controls its politicians, rather than being controlled by them.
-We should adopt an antagonistic stance towards the Democrats even as we compete in their primaries.
+We should adopt an antagonistic stance towards the Democrats and Republicans even as we compete in their primaries.
 We should prioritize selecting candidates from within our own ranks and recruiting them to run for office rather than hunting for progressive outsiders to endorse.
 We should seek to exercise direct control over our elected politicians’ staffing decisions and votes.
-Eventually, we should require that elected members surrender their salaries in excess of the relevant median wage to the DSA, as many socialist parties elsewhere in the world already do.
+We should require that elected members surrender their salaries in excess of the relevant median wage to whatever party formation comes to be, as many socialist parties elsewhere in the world already do.
 Finally, we should prioritize reforming the electoral system so that one day we might shed our reliance on the capitalist Democratic Party and take up in its place the banner of a true workers’ party.

-We believe the DSA should be dominated by materialist politics, true to the principles of Marxist class struggle — not liberalism, identity politics, or anarchism.
-Where there are no spaces in DSA to pursue class politics, we want to create them.
+We believe that socialist organizations should be dominated by popular, materialist politics, guided by the principles of Marxism.
+Thus, they should focus on class struggle—not liberalism, identity politics, or anarchism.
+Where there are no spaces in our organizations to pursue class politics, we want to create them.
 Where they exist, we want to protect them and help them grow.

-In order for the DSA to be capable of coherent and effective politics, it needs ideological clarity.
-This clarity can only come about by means of principled debate, both between individual members and disciplined factions.
+In order for the Left to be capable of coherent and effective politics, it needs ideological clarity.
+This clarity can only come about by means of principled, ideological debate, both between individual members and disciplined factions.
 In many chapters, venues for such debate are few and political education shies away from sensitive topics – topics that are often sensitive precisely because they are the most relevant to our present circumstances.
-To address this, we will develop a robust Marxist political education curriculum for rank-and-file DSA members to engage with.
-By doing this, we hope to normalize principled, ideological debate within the DSA.

 If you find yourself in substantial agreement with us, please consider joining Class Unity.